NoahToomeyBC/project-vu/ML_test/ML_readme.txt

 therapists, and advanced practice nurses specializing in mental health care.

-3. Data_3: unemloyment rate from the
+3. Data_3: from U.S. Bureau of Labor Statistics Latest Numbers

+US unemlpoyment rates by states from 2019-2021

 OLS Assumtions